fstrahij/Pokemon-Game/README.md

   - Database(optional).
 If u want to save your current position and stats u should install it.
 I have used [XAMPP](https://www.apachefriends.org/index.html) with MariaDB:

 # Database setup:
+  1. download and install ODBC connector
+  2. go to ODBC Data Sources -> Add -> MySQL ODBC 5.3 Unicode Driver
+  3. set Database: *bdprolog*
+  4. set user and password if u need them to connect to database

 # Game setup:
  - put pictures in your SWI-Prolog instalation folder(\swipl\xpce\bitmaps)